MartaJopp/my-aws-journey/readMe.md

 Health Checks check the instance health by talking it to --> they look for a file such as index.html

 Own DNS name --> never given an IP

+### my_aws_journey_12

+The available SDK's (Software Developer Kits):
+-Android, iOS, JavaScript (Browser)
+-Java
+-.Net
+-Node.js
+-PHP
+-Python
+-Ruby
+-Go
+-C++

+These are the languages supported by Amazon.

+SDK Default Regions --> Always US-EAST-1
+Some have default regions such as Java, Node.js does not